Tiendil/tiendil-org-content/content/posts/2024-02-24-making-a-fictional-universe-quantity-survey-processing/en.md

 - `Core` — dedicated strategy fans: play a lot, like strategies, but without extremes.
 - `Casual` — all the rest.

-Quantitative questions are many.
+There are many quantitative questions.
 Obviously, not every person will choose answers specific only to one group.
 To clearly separate respondents into groups, I did the following:

 - Divided the answers in each quantitative question into three groups: `Hard`, `Core`, `Casual`.
 - For each respondent, I counted how many times they fell into each group.
 - For each respondent, I assigned a group they fell into most often.
 - When the number of "points" was the same, the group was chosen in the order of priority: `Core`, `Casual`, `Hard`.

-You can see the groups in the samples `* Players: <type>`.
+You can find the groups in the samples `* Players: <type>`.
 There are interesting differences.
 For example:

 - `Core` players prefer the urban legends genre significantly more than `Hard` players, who in turn favor documentaries, conspiracy theories, and noir more.
 - There are more `Hard` players among the youth, and, with age, strategy fans "calm down" a bit.
 But, most likely, they just can't spend the same amount of time on games because of work and family.